-Nokia Lumia 920 spec list will reportedly include 8-megapixel camera, wireless charging [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 920 spec list will reportedly include 8-megapixel camera, wireless charging [UPDATED]Alex Wagner - Editorial Director of News and Content

 Late last week, some alleged renders of the Nokia Lumia 920 made their way online, offering an early glimpse at what may be one of Nokia's new Windows Phone 8 handsets.
 Now some of the device's purported specs have made their way online to give us a better idea of what the Lumia 920 is all about.
 According to sources speaking to The Verge, the Lumia 920 will feature wireless charging capabilities thanks to a magnetic strip hidden in the phone's rear, and the Qi wireless power standard is said to be supported.
 The Lumia 920 will also reportedly pack an 8-megapixel rear camera that Nokia is planning to brand as PureView due to its image stabilization capabilities and camera software.
 We're also told to expect a 4.5-inch HD display, 1.3-megapixel front shooter, 1.5GHz dual-core processor, 32GB storage and 1GB RAM on the Lumia 920.